2001 The Johns Hopkins University, B.A. 2006 The Ohio State University, MFA 2010 University of Cincinnati, Ph.D.

-Dawson recently finished work on her 2nd collection of poems, Cottontail, as well as an essay, “The Fictive Who: Abjection, Authorship, and Inwardness in Astrophil and Stella.”
-Her debut collection of poems, Big-Eyed Afraid, was published in the US and UK in 2007.
+Dawson recently finished work on her second collection of poems, Cottontail, as well as an essay, “The Fictive Who: Abjection, Authorship, and Inwardness in Astrophil and Stella.”
+Her debut collection of poems, Big-Eyed Afraid, was published in the U.S. and U.K. in 2007.

 In Cincinnati, Dawson was an active member of the arts community, reading in several public venues, guest lecturing at the School for the Performing Arts and working with Performance Time and Arts, a nonprofit organization in the city.
 She is very excited to join the lively Tampa Bay Area artistic community.